enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 for (let i = 0; i < n; i++) {
     while (j < 10000000) {
-        j = Math.pow(j, 2);
+        j = Math.pow(j, 3);

         console.log(j)
     }
 }
 ```

-We are executing the first loop in linear time and the second executes in logarithmic time which gives us $O(n*log(n))$, another good example to represent this type of complexity is the merge sort algorithm which I will explain in more detail in another article.
+We are executing the first loop in linear time and the second executes in logarithmic time which gives us $O(n \cdot log(n))$, another good example to represent this type of complexity is the merge sort algorithm which I will explain in more detail in another article.

 ![](/images/o(nlog(n)).svg#image-type=no-border;width=auto)